WalletHub, Financial Company

 @WalletHub

 Your Chase Sapphire Reserve approval odds are decent if you have a credit score of 750 or higher, which is considered excellent credit.
 Chase doesn’t publicly disclose their exact approval criteria.
-But they will definitely look at income level and current debt load as well as credit history.
+But they will definitely look at your credit history, income level, as well as your current debt load.

 Chase Sapphire Reserve Approval Odds Info

-- Chase Sapphire Reserve requires excellent credit for a strong chance of approval, which means a score over 750.
-Many people consider a score of 720 or above to be excellent, but WalletHub has found that 750 is really where the odds begin to tip in your favor.
+- Credit score requirements: Chase Sapphire Reserve requires excellent credit for a strong chance of approval, which means a score over 750.

-- The odds of approval will be slim for people who have opened several new credit card accounts in a short timeframe.
+- What to keep in mind: The odds of approval will be slim for people who have opened several new credit card accounts in a short timeframe.
 It’s better to allow at least six months between applications.

 Jake Tellien, Member